This is an ideal time to explore what's available, get involved with societies and broaden your skills with work experience or summer placements.

 As you become immersed in clinical practice you will start to get a better idea of the different areas of medicine.
 You will have opportunities to talk to doctors at all levels to gain an insight into their daily routines and the pros and cons of their specialty.
 You could offer to undertake an audit to gain further insight into that area of work.

 During the Clinical Phase of your degree you will have the opportunity to go on placement in a specialty and country of your choice.
 You can use this opportunity to gain invaluable and different experience to further develop your skills.

 Hear from two F2 doctors, a fourth-year student and a consultant who offer advice about the importance of the Clinical Phase - how to build your CV, develop your self-awareness, network with colleagues and understand the demands of a specialty.

 Special Study Module(s)

-In CP2 you will undertake a Specialist Study Module (SSM).
-This is a great opportunity to pursue your interests, develop your research and presentation skills, and explore smaller specialties that you might not have encountered in earlier years.
+During your Clinical Phase you will undertake a number of Special Study Modules (SSMs).
+These are a great opportunity to pursue your interests, develop your research and presentation skills, and explore smaller specialties that you might not have encountered in earlier years.